Jerl92/codeswholesale-for-woocommerce/readme.txt

 *Win a customer with charm prices*

-You must have heard that any price that ends in “9” compels customers to buy.
+You must have heard that any price that ends in Ă˘ÂÂ9Ă˘ÂÂ compels customers to buy.
 From now on, the option of charm prices can be active in your Woocommerce store!

-Best of all, it’s absolutely free!
+Best of all, itĂ˘ÂÂs absolutely free!

 == Installation ==